Strengthening Governance

 (Former name: ESG Management Promotion Committee)

 The NR&E Committee, under the name of the ESG Management Promotion Committee, has been advising on ESG-related matters and reporting to the Board of Directors since 2020 as an advisory body to the Board of Directors.
-As a result of discussions on the purpose of its activities, the Committee has decided to change its name to the NR&E Committee at the Board of Directors meeting held on June 25, 2024,confirming that the most important matters to consider are nomination (personnel) and remuneration, which form the core of the monitoring function of the Board of Directors, and the environment, which is a key of medium- to long-term strategies.
-The Company believes that this name change will clarify the purpose of the Committee's activities and make the governance system easier to understand for stakeholders.
+As a result of discussions on the purpose of its activities, the Committee has decided to change its name to the NR&E Committee at the Board of Directors meeting held on June 25, 2024, confirming that the most important matters to consider are nomination (personnel) and remuneration, which form the core of the monitoring function of the Board of Directors, and the environment, which is a key of medium- to long-term strategies.
+We believe that this name change will clarify the purpose of the Committee's activities and make the governance system easier to understand for stakeholders.

 Management Meeting

-A decision-making body for business execution, composed of the following members (10 men, 0 women)
+A decision-making body for business execution, composed of the following members.

-- NICIGAS: Chairman Executive Officer, Chief Executive Officer, General Managers and Deputy General Managers of the Sales Headquarters, and the Corporate Headquarters, full-time Corporate Auditor
+- NICIGAS: Chief Executive Officer, Sales Headquarters General Manager, Corporate Headquarters General Manager, Deputy General Manager of each departments, full-time Corporate Auditor

-In principle, the member meet once a month to receive reports on the status of business operations from each department (4-5 agenda items per month) and discuss and implement specific measures for management plans and strategies resolved by the Board of Directors, thereby enhancing agile business execution.
-In the fiscal year ended March 2023, an Investment Committee has been established as a subordinate body, and investments exceeding 30 million yen are reviewed by this Committee prior to the Management Meeting.
-The progress of investments is monitored regularly, and updates are provided to the Management Meeting accordingly.
+In principle, a meeting is arranged once a month for the members to meet to report on the status of business operations from each department (4-5 agenda items per month), afterwards they discuss with each other and implement specific measures for management plans and strategies resolved by the Board of Directors, thereby enhancing agile business execution.
+Since FYE 03/23, an Investment Committee has been established as a subordinate body, and investments exceeding 30 million yen are reviewed by this Committee prior to the Management Meeting.
+Furthermore, the progress of investments is monitored regularly and updates are reported to the Management Meeting accordingly.

 Group Executive Officer Conference

-It is composed of internal directors, full-time corporate auditors, executive officers, and presidents of subsidiary companies (23 male and 1 female) and is held once a month in principle.
-We discuss specific measures and implementation status, progress on KPIs, business improvements and new initiatives to achieve the goals of each department.
+The members are composed of internal directors, full-time auditors, executive officers, each regional head and department general manager, and chief executive officers/presidents of subsidiary companies.
+The meeting is held once a month in principle.
+The purpose of the meeting is to discuss specific measures and implementation status, progress on KPIs, and business improvements and new initiatives to achieve the goals of each department.

 Board of Corporate Auditors